International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 #### Description

-The `TransferProcess` is an object returned by a consumer or provider indicating a successful state change happened.
+The `TransferProcess` is an object returned by a consumer or [Provider](../model/terminology.md#provider) indicating a successful state change happened.

 ### 4.2 ERROR - TransferError